waelmahrous/wormhole/README.md

 ## Installation

-Run `make build` to build the application.
+Run `make install` to build the application and add autocompletion.

 ## Example Workflow